Jul in Oslo

 Norway has two traditional types of advent calendar.
 A daily television show, with a new episode from 1.
 December to 24.
 December.

-Celebrated in kindergartens and schools.
-The children sing songs, parade with lights and wear white clothes.
-It does not have to be a fancy dress, just a t-shirt or shirt.
+Kindergartens and schools in Norway celebrate Lucia day on Decemeber 13.
+The children sing songs, and walk in a parade holding candles dressed in white.
+The clothes does not have to be dressed up, just a t-shirt or shirt is fine.
 Parents often join the celebration, and together everyone eats lussekatter.
-Lussekatt is a type of yeast-baked bun made in the Nordic countries, known for their taste and yellow colour created by saffron spice.
+Lussekatt is a type of yeast-baked bun made in the Nordic countries, recognisable by their distinct yellow color from safron.
 They are S-shaped and decorated with raisins.

 Julebord

-Julebord comes in all shapes and sizes.
-It is common to have julebord with your colleagues.
+Julebord, the Norwegian christmas party, comes in all shapes and sizes.
+It is common to have julebord with your colleagues from work.
 This can be a big party, a formal dinner or anything in between.
-Ask your colleagues about the traditions at your work place, so you know what to expect.
-You can also have julebord with friends, invite them to a dinner and have fun.
+Ask your colleagues about the traditions at your place of work, so you know what to expect.
+You can also have julebord with friends, many Norwegians get together to eat dinner and have fun in the holiday season.

 Must-watch during Christmas